GeriLife/wellbeing/README.md

 This command will start a server on port 8000.
 It is better to run `npm i` if the tests are run for the first time.
 Server code must be tested on server using `Meteor.isServer` flag.
 Code running in the `if` constructs of `Meteor.isServer` will show results on the console.
 For the others, `Meteor.isClient` must be used and they can be evaluated in the browser on `http://localhost:8000`.

+## Steps to start the demo app
+1. Make sh file executable.
+Run `sudo chmod +x start-demo.sh`
+2. Make current user owner of meteor file by running `sudo chown -Rh shailee .meteor/local`
+3. The start-demo.sh file starts the app in demo mode (Make sure to not start it on the same server as the production server or else the mongo database will be overwritten).
+4. To start the demo as a cron job run
+  1. `sudo crontab -e`
+  2. This will open a cronjob editor.
+On the last line of the editor add `0 0 * * * cd /path/to/sh-file && /bin/sh start-demo.sh >> cron.log 2>&1`.
+  3. Save and exit.
+This will restart and reset the app everyday at midnight.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):